-If your conditions have been stabilised in a controlled hospital setting and you are tolerating your infusion well, a doctor or nurse may administer REPLAGAL infusion to you at home.
+If your conditions have been stabilised in a controlled hospital setting and you are tolerating your infusion well, a doctor or nurse may administer REPLAGAL infusion to you at your home.

 There is no experience with overdose of REPLAGAL.
 In the unlikely event that this may occur, your doctor will arrange the appropriate care.

-While you are taking REPLAGAL
+While you are using REPLAGAL